QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

   state.
 By analyzing the real-time data, AI Agent could detect network anomalies swiftly, which enables the prompt identification of potential issues before they escalate into major faults, minimizing downtime or service disruptions.
+  In some cases, the Leightweight AI located in the Network Element may handle some simple fault identification tasks (e.g., optical module fault automatic identification) to enhance the awareness, while the AI Agent and LLM could leverage their powerful processing capabilities to analyze the time-domain data collected from the optical module.

 * Fault Diagnosis:
 : Once a fault is identified, AI Agent delves into diagnosing the root cause, it